Fowler, Dick & Walker

-The Indiana subsidiary was dissolved in 1934.
-Another Fowler's opened in 1975 in the Oakdale Mall in Johnson City, close to Binghamton, but the main store on Court Street continued to function.
+The Evansville subsidiary was dissolved in 1934.
+A branch store opened in 1975 in the Oakdale Mall in suburban Binghamton, but the downtown store remained in operation.

-The main Wilkes-Barre store was severely damaged in the Hurricane Agnes flood in 1972 while at the same time Wilkes-Barre’s Wyoming Valley Mall opened.

-A branch store was opened in the Laurel Mall in Hazleton, Pennsylvania, which Fowler, Dick and Walker also developed.
+The Wilkes-Barre store was severely damaged in the Hurricane Agnes flood in 1972 while at the same time Fowler's opened at the nearby Wyoming Valley Mall.
+Another branch was opened in the Laurel Mall in Hazleton, Pennsylvania, which Fowler, Dick and Walker also developed.

-The combination of the slowdown at the main Wilkes-Barre store and the expense of opening the new store which started off slowly, proved too much.
-Fowler, Dick and Walker celebrated its 100th anniversary in 1979 and then was sold first to a local entrepreneur and then to Boscov's.
+The combination of the slowdown at the downtown Wilkes-Barre store and the expense of opening the new store, which started off slowly, proved too much.

-Both the Wilkes-Barre and Hazleton stores became very successful Boscov's locations and are open in 2019.

-In Binghamton by 1980, Fowler’s had gone through several corporate owners, and the parent company declared bankruptcy.
-At the time, Fowler's had the original Wilkes-Barre store (now occupying the whole of the building) and two Binghamton-area locations The Binghamton store was shut down in 1980–1981.
-The Wilkes-Barre store converted to a Boscov's without closing.
-Hess's took over the Oakdale Mall location, which later became a Bon-Ton, now closed.
+Fowler’s passed through several owners, starting in 1970 with Wheeling-based L. S. Good, but none of these ventures succeeded, and by 1980, the stores were in bankruptcy.
+At that point, Fowler's had the original Wilkes-Barre store (now occupying the whole of the building) and the two Binghamton-area stores.

+Boscov's took over downtown Binghamton after the store was shut down during 1978–1981.
+The downtown Wilkes-Barre store was converted to a Boscov's without closing, and Boscov's took over the Hazleton location as well.
+All three stores remain highly successful Boscov's locations, with Binghamton as the flagship of the chain.
+(The Oakdale Mall location was taken over by Hess's, later became a Bon-Ton, and is now closed.)